rcifw/cnda-help/About_the_CNDA/Contacting_the_CNDA_Help_Desk.md

 ## Contact Options

+### Via email

+Send an email to cnda-help@wustl.edu.
+Email is by far the best method to reach us and receive help.

+*We discourage sending PHI through email, but sometimes it might be necessary to document an issue.
+Sending email with PHI from your WUSTL email account to the cnda-help email address is allowed.
+Do not send email from a non-WUSTL account (e.g., gmail) with PHI to cnda-help or any other destination.*

+### Via phone

+The CNDA team no longer has a telephone number.
+You are welcome to send a note to the email address above and request a video call.

 ### Via the CNDA Site

 *Do not use this mechanism if your report (text and/or screen capture) will contain PHI.